 - Public Health Meaningful Use Letter 2011.07.06

-IDPH State Health Reporting of Iowa (SHRI) Cancer Registry
+IDPH State Health Registry of Iowa (SHRI) Cancer Registry

 The Iowa Disease Surveillance System (IDSS) enables local public health, hospitals, laboratories, and IDPH to collaborate electronically as they perform disease reporting and surveillance activities across the state.
 IDSS was first implemented in the Center for Acute Disease Epidemiology (CADE) in October 2008 and is now widely used by hospital, laboratories, and public health agencies statewide.